Autoencoders and Probabilistic Inference with Missing Data: An Exact Solution for The Factor Analysis Case: Theory

 where $P_j = \psi^{-1}_{jj} \bfv_j \bfv_j^{\intercal}$, making use of eq.\ \ref{eq:rank1sum}.
 Although as we have seen the $P_j$'s are all different, a simple approximation would be to assume they are all equal, and thus rearrange eq.\ \ref{eq:SCAapprox} to obtain $\tilde{P}_j = (P_{\bfz|\bfx} - I_K)/D$ for $j = 1, \ldots, D$.\footnote{A slightly more general decomposition would be to set $\tilde{P}_j = \alpha_j (P_{\bfz|\bfx} - I_K)$ with $\sum_j \alpha_j = 1$, but then it would be more difficult to decide how to set the $\alpha_j$s; this could e.g.\ be learned for a given missingness mechanism.} This would give the approximation

 which linearly interpolates between $I_K$ and $P_{\bfz|\bfx}$ depending on the amount of missing data.
 Using this approximation instead of $\Sigma_{\bfz|\bfx}$ in eq.\ \ref{eq:FCAapprox} yields the \emph{scaled covariance approximation} (SCA).
 The inversion of the RHS of eq.\ \ref{eq:sca} can be carried out simply and analytically if $P_{\bfz|\bfx}$ is diagonal, as per the rotation-of-factors discussion above.
+The SCA approximation does not use a fixed encoder network, but the adjustment can be achieved very cheaply via multiplication by a $K$-dimensional diagonal matrix depending on $D_m/D$.

 \paragraph{Approximation 3: Denoising Encoder (DE)} \citet{vincent-etal-08} introduced the \emph{denoising autoencoder} (DAE), where the goal is to train an autoencoder to take a corrupted data point as input, and predict the original, uncorrupted data point as its output.
 In \cite{vincent-etal-08} the stochastic corruption process sets a randomly-chosen set of the inputs to zero; the goal is then to reconstruct the corrupted inputs from the non-corrupted ones.
 As we have seen above, if the data is centered, then setting input values to zero is equivalent to mean imputation.
 Despite this, the motivation for denoising autoencoders was not so much to handle missing data, but to more robustly learn about the structure of the underlying data manifold.
 Also, as seen from our results above, a simple feedforward net that ignores the pattern of missingness (as in the DAE) cannot perform exact inference even for the factor analysis case.